Worldwide Day of Genital Autonomy 2025

 Online:

-The list of speeches planned so far in the live stream and the central rally can be found here.
+The list of speeches planned so far in the live stream and the central rally can be found here [link to follow].

 Further posts after announcement on www.genital-autonomy.de, YouTube and Facebook.

-This year's main focus: GENITAL AUTONOMY and health!
+This year's main focus: GENITAL AUTONOMY and equality!

 The "Worldwide Day of Genital Autonomy" calls for: